nefarius/docs.nefarius.at/docs/projects/ScpToolkit/index.md

 SCP technically isn't a driver (although it shares many traits) but a huge C# program that closely mimicked what device drivers do.

 It was in development [from July 2015 to roughly June 2017](./History.md) and got finally archived two years later in favour of focussing on successor solutions.
+Its direct successors are [BthPS3](../BthPS3/index.md) and [DsHidMini](../DsHidMini/index.md).